BLOG

 Highland Avenue is a luxury wedding & event planning firm with offices in

-Atlanta, Austin, & North Florida.
-Over the last twelve years we've been honored to design, plan, and execute countless weddings and events for a myriad of clients across the southeast.
-You can find our work featured nationally in
+Austin & North Florida.
+Over the last twenty years we've been honored to design, plan, and execute countless weddings and events for a myriad of clients across the country.

 We utilize our refined eye for modern design along with our exceptional vendor relationships to create unforgettable experiences for our clients and their guests.